ItsZeusBro/Hydra/README.md

 - The routine can be written in a high level or low level language depending on plugin support
 - The machine can be any computational machine, so long as it is able to complete the result
 - The data source can be a simple path to a file, a socket, IPC, or a database handler
+- If a plugin acts as a Machine, it is also a Hydra Computable Template File that can be tailored to your app

 ### Hydra has a Plugin Enabled Environment:
 - Every single Hydra Computable Object utilizes its own plugins.
 If you want to Display the results of a State Machine for your Sub-Routine that searches a Red-Black Tree filled with nodes of strings coming from a file stream, on a simple web page; a single Hydra Computable Object should suffice.